Step 27 – Deceased Estate Administration Guide

 - reduce your personal liability risk by needing to sign indemnity and release forms;

-- reduce the likelihood of claims made against the estate costing substantial funds and take up time.
+- reduce the likelihood of claims made against the Estate costing substantial funds and taking up time.

-Some examples may help you understand when a Grant of Probate application or Letters of Administration application is needed when:- the estate value is greater than $50,000;
+Here are some examples that may help you understand when a Grant of Probate or Letters of Administration application is needed.
+When:- the Estate value is greater than $50,000;

 - the deceased person had bank accounts, property, shares, business interests, other assets or liabilities in their own name or as tenants in common;